2023 Video CME: Complications of Extremity Fractures & Periarticular Fractures

 Commercial Support: There is no commercial support for this activity

-One of four videos included in the Complications of Extremity & Periarticular Fractures Video CME package.
-This video CME activity consists of a video and an evaluation.
-This video demonstrates a rare but complex injury.
-Viewers should understand the significance of this type of bony injury.
+One of seven videos included in the 2025 Video CME bundle.
+This video CME activity consists of a video and a quiz.

 Accreditation Statement: The Orthopaedic Trauma Association (OTA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.